Are you looking to freshen up the smell of your home?

 After all, who doesn’t love smelling their hands after cracking open a fresh orange?

-The great news is that you can use wild orange oil to clean your home as well as make it smell better.
+The great news is that you can use wild orange oil to clean your home and make it smell better.

 Combine ten drops of wild orange essential oil with one-fourth cup of castile soap, and you have an excellent degreaser and cleaner for your stovetop.